carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 ---
 share: true
-title: Utility Entities
+title: Utility Entity
 ---

-A Utility Entity represents an object inside a Utility World.
-And only Utility Entities can interact with each other within a Utility World.
-So you need to transform your Game Objects into Utility Entities to make them interactable by adding 2 components to it:
+A Utility Entity represents an object inside a Utility World, and only Utility Entities in the same world can interact with each other.
+Therefore, if you want a GameObject as the target of [[../UtilityAgent/index|Utility Agents]], you need to transform it into a Utility Entity.

+# Transforming GameObjects into Utility Entities

+To transform a GameObject into a Utility Entity, you need to attach these two components to it:

 1. **Utility Entity Facade**
 	- It is used to interact with the Game Object.